[REVEALED] French Foods That Start With T

 • Serving Suggestion: Serve Tomates Provençales as a flavorful side dish alongside grilled fish or as a vegetarian main course.

-See also Dishes That Start With B
+See also [REVEALED] Japanese Foods That Start With F

 5. Tarte Flambée (Flammekueche)